Goodwill Career Center job training programs near you.

 Training classes that are administered around computers are very effective at helping students and job seekers with learning a number of common software programs, conduct various functions, and access the Internet.
 Usually many sessions are held to address individual learning styles and skill sets of the students.
 Classes can include one or more of the following.

-- Introduction to Microsoft Word: Learn the primary functions of Microsoft Word, such as creating documents and editing and saving work.
+- Introduction to Microsoft Word and Powerpoint Learn the primary functions of Microsoft Word as well as Powerpoint, such as creating documents and editing and saving work.

 - Keyboarding Skills: Develop data entry skills through hands-on practice, and students will learn the locations and functions of the keys on a standard keyboard.

-- Microsoft Excel: Get training on the basic and primary functions of Microsoft Excel.
+- Microsoft Excel: Get training at a Goodwill Career Center on the basic and primary functions of Microsoft Excel.
 Learn to create charts and tables from collected data, demonstrate the use of excel formulas and functions and save and edit spreadsheets.

 - Learn Windows and Job Search skills – Job seekers can learn the basic functions of the Windows operating system, including opening and closing programs, saving information, opening and closing Internet Explorer and maintaining software products and a computer system.